rackerlabs/otter/api-docs/rst/dev-guide/concepts.rst

 period of time that must pass between actions.
 Cooldowns only apply to webhook-based configurations.
-By configuring group cooldowns, you control how often a group can have a policy applied, which can help servers scaling up to complete the scale up before another policy is executed.
+By configuring group cooldowns, you control how often a group can have a policy applied, which can help units scaling up to complete the scale up before another policy is executed.
 By configuring policy cooldowns, you control how often a policy can be executed, which can help provide quick scale-ups and gradual scale-downs.